 Why Egg Labels Matter

 For those looking for the best quality eggs from hens allowed to exhibit natural behaviors, pastured eggs from hens raised by small farmers who may even invite you to visit their farm, so proud are they of how they treat their animals, will prove to be a revelation.
-Since the hens were allowed to get some of their diet from greens and plants and insects, their yolks aren't just yellow, but verge towards a bright, sunny, almost orange color.
+Since the hens were allowed to get some of their diets from greens and plants and insects, their yolks aren't just yellow, but verge towards a bright, sunny, almost orange color.
 The whites are full-on bouncy.
 They have an intense eggy flavor and color that makes any egg dish, even a humble soft-boiled or hard-boiled egg, shine.